Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region.
-Key projects are Whittington Family and Community Hub, Geelong Ring Road Extension (Bellarine Link), Moolap Coastal Strategic Framework Plan, and Clifton Springs Water Tank Renewal.
-The following details those most relevant:.
+AreaSearch has identified one major project that will affect the region: Whittington Family and Community Hub, Geelong Ring Road Extension (Bellarine Link), Moolap Coastal Strategic Framework Plan, Clifton Springs Water Tank Renewal.
+These are the key projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.